BrennanOrmes/antaeus/DevDiary.md

 ## Development Diary
 Development Diary - What is the purpose?
-This will outline my general thought process and day to day (or night to night) activity of the development process for this challenge.
+This will outline my general thought process and day to day activity of the development process for this challenge.

 ### Development